shmup/lazyjournal/README.md

 This is an up-to-date roadmap in addition to the functionality described above.

-- [X] MacOS support (partially, only for file system).
+- [X] File system support for MacOS and the RHEL based systems.
-- [ ] Windows support (`Windows Events` via `PowerShell` and log files from `Program Files` and others directories).
 - [ ] Syntax coloring for logging output (like [tailspin](https://github.com/bensadeh/tailspin)).
 - [ ] Interface for scrolling and mouse support.
+- [ ] Windows support (`Windows Events` via `PowerShell` and log files from `Program Files` and others directories).
 - [ ] Support remote machines via `ssh` protocol.

 ## Install

 Binaries for the Linux operating system are available on the [releases](https://github.com/Lifailon/lazyjournal/releases) page.

-> Development is done on the Ubuntu Server system, also tested in WSL environment on Debian system (`x64` platform) and Raspberry Pi (`aarch64` platform).
+> Development is carried out on the Ubuntu Server system, and is also tested on the Raspberry Pi (`aarch64` platform), the WSL environment on the Oracle Linux system and the Darwin system (`x64` platform).

-Run the command in your console to quickly install or update the stable version:
+Run the command in the console to quickly install or update the stable version on Linux or MacOS:

 ```shell
 curl https://raw.githubusercontent.com/Lifailon/lazyjournal/main/install.sh | bash